mcbloch/procedural-generation-of-supply-chain-networks/README.md

 - Implement the algorithm in a dynamic environment (game-engine for ex.) where you can change the grid, and it's agent and have instant recalculations.
 - Implement the algorithm in a more performant environment like C++.
+- Add animation of the algorithm during the search of the best paths.
+At the moment only the final paths are animated.

 ## Tunnels